tkortz/carla/README.md

 Once the vehicle spawns, press `ctrl+p` once to replay the scenario.
 This causes the following to occur:

 * Enables the display of ground-truth bounding boxes for both vehicles and pedestrians.
-* Writes the corresponding ground-truth positions of vehicles and pedestrians to files in the directory `$CARLA_DIR/PythonAPI/examples/isorc20/{SCENARIO_NAME}/_ground_truth/`.
+* Writes the corresponding ground-truth positions of vehicles and pedestrians to files in the directory `$CARLA_DIR/PythonAPI/examples/isorc20/{SCENARIO_NAME}/`.
-* Outputs one RGB, one depth, and one semantic segmentation image per frame from the camera on the front of the ego vehicle to the directory `$CARLA_DIR/PythonAPI/examples/isorc20/{SCENARIO_NAME}/_out/`.
+* Outputs one RGB, one depth, and one semantic segmentation image per frame from the camera on the front of the ego vehicle to per-image-type directories in `$CARLA_DIR/PythonAPI/examples/isorc20/{SCENARIO_NAME}/`.

 Note that this step is very slow, as it requires running the server synchronously and outputting a lot of data per frame.
 If you're just testing the workflow, you can hit `escape` after a couple of frames to close the client.